wwwbbb8510/ipec/README.md

 ### Installation

-The package is developed in Python 3 and there are two main packages used - tensorflow and numpy, so in order to use the ISPSO package Python 3 and the two dependent packages have to be set up first.
+The package is developed in Python 3 and there are several packages used - tensorflow, scipy and numpy, so in order to use the ISPSO package Python 3 and the two dependent packages have to be set up first.

 Once the environment is set up, the IPPSO package can be imported and called from any python code.